 Appropriate board certification is a big deal.
-Don’t be fooled by those who claim to be board certified and even “double boarded” as if this means they have more/better training.
+Do not be fooled by those who claim to be board certified and even “double boarded” as if this means they have more or better training.
 The ABMS or American Board of Medical Specialties is THE ultimate source of board certification and is the Gold Standard of certification authorities.
-Truth be told, people can group up together and make up their own Board and call themselves Board Certified.
-Check out the website for the ABMS to ensure your surgeon is properly certified.
+Truth be told, people can group up together and make up their own “board” and call themselves “board certified”.
+Check the ABMS website to ensure that your surgeon is properly certified.

 I am board certified by the American Board of Plastic Surgery and I am a member of the American Society of Plastic Surgeons and a Fellow of the American College of Surgeons (FACS).
 Simply put, these are the best credentials in the business and allow consumers to know that their surgeon has been through the rigors and scrutiny of the very best medical certifying body in the world.

-Be aware that there are physicians in your community who call themselves “plastic surgeons,” but don’t have these credentials.
+Be aware that there are physicians in your community who call themselves “plastic surgeons,” but do not have these credentials.
 There are many Ear Nose and Throat surgeons who call themselves plastic surgeons.
 There are even medical doctors and OBGYN practitioners who are less than truthful when presenting their credentials to perspective patients.
-Choosing your surgeon is the most important decision you will make when deciding to have plastic surgery—assume nothing.
-I encourage all perspective patients to do their homework on me and my practice as I feel very confident they will be impressed with my credentials and history of safety and results.
-I have never been sued and I have no disciplinary actions taken by the Texas Medical Board or any other governing entity.
+Choosing your surgeon is the most important decision you will make when deciding to have plastic surgery – assume nothing.
+I encourage all prospective patients to do their homework on me and my practice as I feel very confident they will be impressed with my credentials and history of safety and results.
+I have no disciplinary actions taken by the Texas Medical Board or any other governing entity.
 I have never lost a patient nor have I transferred a patient to a hospital from my operative facility.
 Considering the advanced scope of my practice and my 3 decades of practice these facts speak for themselves and I couldn’t be more proud of this achievement.